 By Rick Steves, Gene Openshaw, and Steve Smith

 London and Paris are surprisingly kid-friendly, with many parks, fun squares, and youth-oriented sights.
 And many of the sightseeing biggies with parents are a hit with kids, too — especially when the sights have tours and printed info geared specifically for the younger crowd.
-Here are some family-tested tips for tackling two of Europe’s most impressive cities.
+Here are some family-tested tips for tackling two of Europe's most impressive cities.

 - Take advantage of local information sources.
-Ask at tourist offices about kids’ events.
+Ask at tourist offices about kids' events.
 Get entertainment guides cheap at newsstands.
-In London, check Time Out London’s frequently updated website, which includes handy kids’ calendars listing activities, shows, and museum events, all searchable by date and location.
-Their annually updated guidebook, London for Children (£12, available in bookstores and many newsstands), is chockablock with ideas for the serious parent tour guide in London.
-In Paris, the weekly Pariscope booklet lists boat tours, kids’ films, marionette shows, circuses, amusement parks, and swimming pools.
-It’s in French but not too hard to figure out; look under “Enfants.”
-The Paris tourist information bureau’s website lists hours and prices for children’s activities, including shows, museums, and park events.
+In London, check Time Out London's frequently updated website, which includes handy kids' calendars listing activities, shows, and museum events, all searchable by date and location.
+Their annually updated guidebook, London for Children (available in bookstores and many newsstands), is chockablock with ideas for the serious parent tour guide in London.
+In Paris, the weekly Pariscope booklet lists boat tours, kids' films, marionette shows, circuses, amusement parks, and swimming pools.
+It's in French but not too hard to figure out; look under "Enfants."
+The Paris tourist information bureau's website lists hours and prices for children's activities, including shows, museums, and park events.

 - Hotel selection is key.
 Ideally, choose a hotel in a low-traffic area near a park.
 London's big-budget chain hotels allow two kids to sleep for free in their already-reasonable rooms.
 The Premier Inn chain has several locations, including one at the London Eye observation wheel, and another located south of the Thames, near Shakespeare's Globe Theatre.
 If you're staying a week or more in Paris, consider renting an apartment.